Ovarian cancer may not cause symptoms until it has spread.

 Use of oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more significantly decreases risk.

-About 14 to 18% of cases are related to mutations in the BRCA1 and BRCA2 genes, which are also involved in some breast cancers Breast cancer gene mutation Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .
+Approximately 15% of cases of ovarian cancer are related to mutations in the BRCA1 and BRCA2 genes, which are also involved in some breast cancers Breast cancer gene mutation Breast cancer occurs when cells in the breast become abnormal and divide into more cells uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes ... read more .
 When mutations in these genes or other rare gene mutations are involved, ovarian and breast cancers tend to run in families.
 Such cancers are sometimes called hereditary breast and ovarian cancer syndromes.
 For women who have a BRCA1 mutation, the lifetime risk of developing ovarian cancer is 20 to 40%.
 Risk is increased less for women with a BRCA2 mutation.
 The BRCA1 and BRCA2 genes are more common among Ashkenazi Jewish women than the general population.

 Symptoms of Ovarian Cancer